 In 2005, he deployed for a year of active duty in Iraq where he served as a Combat Surgeon and the Chief of Surgery with the 344th Combat Support Hospital.
 For his service and actions in Iraq, Brad was awarded the Bronze Star and Combat Action Badge.
 Brad continues his service in the U.S. Army Reserve as a Colonel and serves at Walter Reed National Military Medical Center in Bethesda, Maryland.

 Following his deployment to Iraq, Brad saw a need for strong leadership in Cincinnati.
 In 2009, Brad built a strong grassroots coalition and ran for Mayor of Cincinnati.
 Since 2009, Brad continued to actively support the war against terrorism and reducing the size of government while opposing harmful legislation such as Obamacare.

 In 2012, Brad ran a successful campaign for the U.S House of Representatives.
-He currently serves on the House Permanent Select Committee on Intelligence, House Armed Services Committee and House Committee on Veteran’s Affairs.
+He currently serves on the House Permanent Select Committee on Intelligence and the House Committee on Ways and Means.

 Being involved in the community has always been important to Brad.
 He volunteered for over a decade as a Big Brother as part of the Big Brothers/ Big Sisters organization.
 Additionally, he is currently a Board Member of Boys Hope/Girls Hope, and a member of the Cincinnati Rotary.

 Brad, his wife Monica and their two children, live in Hamilton County.